To the End

 It was Sen. With exceptionally shitty timing.

 Ruben pulled himself away.
 Irritation spread over El’s face like a flashfire.
-She peeked over his shoulder, her knuckles growing pale around her fistsful of cloth.
+She peeked over his shoulder, her knuckles growing pale around her fistfuls of cloth.

 “What.”
 Ruben twisted only just enough to see what was going on.

 Sen stood there, arms propping Wessy up against his side.
 He nodded to just over his shoulder, where Sanura was waiting.
 She had out her sketchpad and pencil.
-Her eyes were diverted far to the side of them, chin held at a stiff, high angle.
+Her eyes were wide, mortified, and transfixed entirely on Sen.

 Fuckin’ serious?
 She could give him a zweihander if she fuckin’ wanted to.
 It didn’t make a single chyort difference.
 If it came down to fighting again, his ass was gonna be handed to him on a superpowered platter and he was gonna do whatever the fuck he could to enact a strategic fuckin’ retreat to spare what extremities and organs he still had.
 What suited his character best was leaving.
 Well, at this point, fucking his frustration out with his fiancée and then leaving.